-Lize graduated from La Trobe University and started working as a Paediatric Occupational Therapist in 2009.
-Her dream of being an Occupational Therapist (OT) started at the young age of seven when she had the privilege of working alongside an OT to help her overcome some of the challenges she faced as a young child.
+Lize has been working as an Occupational Therapist for over 12 year.
+Her dream of being an Occupational Therapist (OT) started at the young age of seven when she had the privilege of working alongside an OT to help her overcome some of the challenges she faced.

-As Director her goal is to lead an incredible team of passionate people who want to make a positive difference in the community.
+Lize is the Founder and Director at Building Blocks Therapy and in this role her goal is to lead an incredible team of passionate people who want to make a positive difference in the community.
 Her dream is to direct a family friendly business where all people feel loved and cared for, where families can access services that will empower them to help their children, a place where there is no judgement and where every effort is made to ensure that we work collaboratively with families and other health care professionals to provide the best outcomes possible for each individual.